Search the site

 Can’t We Just Avoid Irradiated Foods?

-Well, then, of course the FDA would at least give the consumer “fair warning” and require all foods purchased by the consumer to be labeled as to whether it had been irradiated?
+Well, of course the FDA would at least give the consumer “fair warning” and require all foods purchased by the consumer to be labeled as to whether it had been irradiated?
 Not really.
 The FDA only requires labeling as “irradiated” for a “whole food” that is sold unchanged.
 If you process it, add anything to it, or change it in any way, then you don’t need to identify that it was irradiated.
 (In other words, nearly all packaged foods.)
 For example, an irradiated whole tomato requires labeling, but the same tomato used to produce ketchup does not require labeling.
 The FDA and the food industry make it extremely difficult to know which foods have been irradiated.

 One way (the hard way) to avoid irradiated foods is to bypass the irradiated foods permitted by the FDA: fruits, vegetables, lettuce, spinach, most animal meat (beef, pork, chicken), crustaceans (shrimp, etc.), shellfish (oyster, etc.), sprouted seeds, shelled eggs, herbs, spices, peas, wheat and wheat flour, nuts, etc.